koushik1124/Python-Web-Scrapping/README.md

 soup.find_all("li")

-Navigate the DOM tree using .parent, .next_sibling, and .find_next() to collect related data.
+You can navigate the DOM tree using:

+.parent, .next_sibling, .find_next()

+These help you collect related elements like subtopics under each heading.

 📤 Exporting Data to CSV
 import csv